undrivendev/template-webapi-aspnet/README.md

+# ASP.NET Core WebApi template

 This template can be used to bootstrap a working full-fledged ASP.NET Web Api project with a single CLI command (see below).

-It contains what I consider to be best practices/patterns, such as CQRS, Mediator, Clean Architectures.
+It contains what I consider to be best practices/patterns, such as CQRS, Mediator, Clean Architecture.

-## Like it?
-Give a star! :star
+## :star: Like it?
+Give a star
 If you like this project, you learned something from it or you are using it in your applications, please press the star button.
 Thanks!

 ## Motivation